The Innovation Medal is defined as “the proactive transformation of academic knowledge and ideas leading to their adoption by the wider community”.

-The Medal shall be for excellence in transforming knowledge and ideas so they are adopted by the wider community in ways that contribute beneficial value.
-The innovation could be new to an organisation, to a country or to the world.
-Originating the knowledge or ideas is neither sufficient, nor necessary.
-The following criteria are to be considered in the assessment process for the Medal:
+The Medal shall be for excellence in transforming knowledge or ideas so they are adopted by the wider community in ways that contribute beneficial value.

 The Innovation Medal has been awarded previously to: